 A high test failure rate doesn't just slow down your CI pipeline—it erodes trust in your test suite, encourages developers to ignore failures, and ultimately lets bugs slip into production.
 This guide shows you how to measure, diagnose, and improve your test failure rate using data.

-What Test Failure Rate Measures
+What Does Test Failure Rate Actually Measure?

 Definition